 By far the quickest and easiest way to acquire this toolset needed to avoid relapse is to attend a drug and alcohol rehab clinic in Glamorgan.
 To discover which particular rehabs are highly suited to your overall needs, contact ADT Healthcare today on 0800 088 66 86.

 How will going to rehab help me meet the challenges I will meet in recovery?

 When you begin to live an abstinent lifestyle, you will sooner or later begin to experience situations or feelings that test your resolve.
 During the course of your rehab programme, you will be taught how to navigate these situations and feelings so that you do not restart your alcohol and drug use.
-This toolset is an essential ingredient to staying off drugs and alcohol for the long term.
+This toolset is an essential ingredient for staying off drugs and alcohol for the long term.

 During your first 12-months in recovery, you are likely to experience mood swings.
 Some days you will experience immense happiness, whilst on other days you will feel depressed.
 A fluctuation in mood is normal.
-However, this fluctuation could trigger relapse, so it's important to be able to recognise mood swings early on so that you can take action before it is too late.
+However, this fluctuation could trigger a relapse, so it’s important to be able to recognise mood swings early on so that you can take action before it is too late.

 Learning positive coping strategies

 Addiction is a maladaptive coping strategy.
 Some experts regard addiction as a negative coping mechanism.
 It’s common for people to abuse drugs and alcohol as a means of blocking off traumatic memories.
 If you simply stop taking substances, these traumatic memories will simply resurface.
 It’s thus important to also receive trauma therapy on an ongoing basis to ensure these traumatic memories do not lead to you reaching for drugs or alcohol when these memories become too great to tolerate.